thisisthejay/Programming-for-Lawyers/README.md

 ### Learning the fundamentals

-It is important to start with the fundamentals when learning any programming language, particulalry if you've never written code before.
+It is important to start with the fundamentals when learning any programming language, particularly if you've never written code before.

 **Required**: Take this [free online Python course](https://scrimba.com/course/gpython) on [Scrimba](https://scrimba.com).
 Scrimba is a hybrid video tutorial / code editor.
 It's important to get used to typing code and Scrimba allows you to do this while you follow along.

-**Recommended**: You should read this [Python Handbook](https://www.freecodecamp.org/news/the-python-guide-for-beginners/) on [freeCodeCamp](https://www.freecodecamp.org) alongside the above course.
+**Recommended**: The University of Harvard released a free Computer Science video series covering Computer Science topics.
+The videos are targeted at lawyers and will provide a solid foundation.
+You can watch the videos for free on [Youtube](https://www.youtube.com/playlist?list=PLhQjrBD2T380CIOjHCjIAugO3ryncp6IW) (10+ hours).

 **Bonus**: If you want more video resources then I recommend this [Python Crash Course](https://youtu.be/JJmcL1N2KQs) by Brad Traversy.
+You should also read this [Python Handbook](https://www.freecodecamp.org/news/the-python-guide-for-beginners/) on [freeCodeCamp](https://www.freecodecamp.org) alongside the above course.

 *N.B.
 I will be learning along with you as I only recently began exploring Python.
 We are in this together!*